 - Academic Achievement Center (located on the ground floor of the Maxwell Library)

 - Fax: 508-531-4194

 Consistent with federal and state law, reasonable accommodation will be provided to individuals with disabilities.

-Individuals with disabilities who desire reasonable accommodations must contact the Disability Resources Office and provide appropriate documentation.
+Individuals with disabilities who desire reasonable accommodations must contact Student Accessibility Services and provide appropriate documentation.
 All requests for accommodations are evaluated on a case-by-case basis.
 Services and available reasonable accommodations for students with disabilities with appropriate documentation include, but are not limited to:

 - Testing accommodations

 Students must request services in a timely manner each semester by contacting Student Accessibility Services.
 Further information about the services, programs, and policies of Student Accessibility Services may be found at https://www.bridgew.edu/disability-resources or upon request at (508) 531-2194.

 Please note that there is no automatic continuation of services from high school to the University.
 If a student with a disability does not request a reasonable accommodation from Student Accessibility Services, it may remain unknown and unaddressed.
 In addition, a Letter of Accommodation (LOA) does not transfer between institutions of higher education.
 If you have previously attended another university or college and received accommodations, you are still responsible for following the procedures for requesting reasonable accommodations listed on the Student Accessibility Services website, as well as submitting supporting documentation.